 My name is Darya, and I write, research, and draw.
 My work lies at the intersection of environmental humanities and artistic research, and engages with feminist and decolonial methodologies.

 I obtained my PhD in 2021 from the University of St Andrews, Scotland, UK.
+My PhD dissertation focused on stories and memories about people, plants, and geology, as well as displacement and Russian occupation and invasion in the east of Ukraine.
+The form of my dissertation, consisting of academic writing, drawings, and a screenplay,presents a decolonial approach to knowledge-making.
+For my PhD project I received full funding from the School of Modern Languages and the Douglas and Gordon Bonnyman scholarship.
 In 2022 I was awarded the Principal’s medal.
 It is the highest award made to students who have displayed exceptional endeavour, academic achievement, and community service during their time at St Andrews.

-Together with Kateryna Voznytsia, Yulia Serdyukova, Viktor Zasypkin and others, I am working on docufiction animation Displaced Garden, for which I wrote the script based on my PhD research.
+Together with Kateryna Voznytsia, Yulia Serdyukova, Viktor Zasypkin and others, I am working on docufiction animation Displaced Garden, for which I wrote the screenplay based on my PhD research.
 In 2020 the film won 14th Ukrainian State Cinema Agency competition and received funding for the production.

 For my MA degree I studied at Università degli Studi di Bergamo (Italy), University of St